jsheng08/trivechain-core/contrib/devtools/README.md

 `<year_introduced>` is equal to `<current_year>`, it will be set as a single year rather than two hyphenated years.

-If the file already has a copyright for `The Trivechain developers`, the script will exit.
+If the file already has a copyright for `The Trivechain Core developers`, the script will exit.

 gen-manpages.sh
 ===============

-A small script to automatically create manpages in ../../doc/man by running the release binaries with the -help option.
+A small script to automatically create manpages in ../../docs/man by running the release binaries with the -help option.
 This requires help2man which can be found at: https://www.gnu.org/software/help2man/

 git-subtree-check.sh